open/close all folders

 - Harry Potter.
 The Power of Love his mother gave him is powerful enough to melt faces and make the most powerful of curses backfire.
 However, since the universe is mixed with Magic A Is Magic A, the Big Bad is able to take steps to prevent its effects against him.

 - Voldemort is still hit with this at the climax of book five, when he succeeds in possessing Harry.
 He tries to goad Dumbledore into attacking Harry in hopes of killing them both at once.
 Harry is in so much pain that he finds himself wishing Dumbledore would do it, since it would mean he could see Sirius again - and Harry's thoughts of Sirius cause Voldemort so much agony that he never even tries the possession tactic again.

 - The Dementors can be fought off by summoning a creature made of concentrated positive emotion (love or happiness).
-It's not clear whether dementors are evil (since they appear to have very minimal sentience), but it's implied that Patronuses are made of good (they are immune to Dark magic).
+Dementors are embodiments of depression they qualify as Made of Evil, and that Patronuses are made of good (and are immune to all Dark magic).

 - In Good Omens, the demon Ligur is rather nastily killed by holy water.
 Holy water's typical effect on demonic entities such as demons and vampires in fantasy fiction is a common type of this trope.